Healthdirect Free Australian health advice you can count on.

 What causes a nervous breakdown?

-The underlying mental health conditions may be depression, anxiety or post-traumatic stress disorder (PTSD).
-Life stressors, such as divorce or trauma, may add to the situation and be the trigger for the breakdown.
+Underlying health conditions may include depression, anxiety or post-traumatic stress disorder (PTSD).
+Life stressors such as divorce or trauma may add to the situation and cause a breakdown.

-Worry, stress and anxiety can build up over a long period of time and reach a point where a person is no longer able to cope or perform their normal daily tasks.
+Worry, stress and anxiety can build up over a long period of time.
+They can reach a point where a person is no longer able to cope or perform their normal daily tasks.

-Burnout is when a person reaches a state of total mental, physical and emotional exhaustion and it has some similar signs and symptoms to a nervous breakdown.
+Burnout is when a person reaches a state of total mental, physical and emotional exhaustion.
+It has some similar signs and symptoms to a nervous breakdown.

-Your doctor can prescribe medicines for many mental health conditions, and refer you to other healthcare professionals, such as psychologists or psychiatrists.
+Your doctor can help you build a mental health treatment plan.
+They can prescribe medicines for many mental health conditions and refer you to other healthcare professionals such as psychologists or psychiatrists.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.